Security researchers analyzed nine popular WiFi routers and discovered a total of 226 vulnerabilities, even when running the latest firmware.

 Although not all defects carry the same risk, the team found some common problems that affected most models:

-Jan Wendenburg, CEO of IoT Inspector, noted that one of the most important ways to secure a router is to change the default access when you first set up the device.
+Jan Wendenburg, CEO of the IoT Inspector, noted that one of the most important ways to secure a router is to change the default password when you first set up the device.

-“Changing passwords during first use and activating it of updating should be common practice across all IoT devices, whether the device is used at home or on a corporate network.”
+"Changing passwords on first use and enabling auto-updating should be a common practice on all IoT devices, whether the device is used at home or on a corporate network."

 The researchers did not publish much technical details about their findings, except in one case involving the extraction of the encryption key for D-Link router firmware.